 Generally, to participate in the UC-VERIP, an eligible employee was required to elect concurrent retirement under CalPERS and the UC-VERIP effective October 1, 1991, and must have had a combined age plus service credit equal to 80 years as of September 30, 1991, if classified as a Qualified Academic Senate Faculty Member, or equal to 75 years if not classified as a Qualified Academic Senate Faculty Member.
 Of 1,579 eligible employees, 879 elected to retire under the UC-VERIP.
-As of June 30, 2019 and 2018, there were 450 and 492 retirees and beneficiaries, respectively, receiving benefits under the UC-VERIP.
+As of June 30, 2020 and 2019, there were 422 and 450 retirees and beneficiaries, respectively, receiving benefits under the UC-VERIP.
 After eligible employees elected to participate, the UC-VERIP was closed to future participation.

-The cost of contributions made to the UC-VERIP is borne entirely by the University.
-No additional contributions are required as long as the UC-VERIP remains fully funded under the actuarial assumptions used in the actuarial valuation.
+No contributions are required as long as the UC-VERIP remains fully funded under the actuarial assumptions used in the actuarial valuation.